ajay-dhangar/algo/docs/algorithms/GAN-ML-Algorithm.md

 ---
 id: generative-adversarial-networks
-title: Generative Adversarial Networks (GANs) - An Overview
+title: "Generative Adversarial Networks (GANs) - An Overview"
 sidebar_label: Generative Adversarial Networks
 sidebar_position: 18
 description: "Generative Adversarial Networks (GANs) are a deep learning model that generate new data samples by training two neural networks in opposition.
 They are widely used in tasks such as image generation, style transfer, and data augmentation."